 I am a lifelong resident of the Commonwealth of Massachusetts.
 I was raised in rural western Mass, then attended Smith College where I received a degree in Early Childhood Education.
 I then headed east to pursue my Masters Degree at Boston University.
 While living in Boston, I met a shy upstairs neighbor who I am now lucky enough to call my husband.
 We have amazing boy-girl twins, a growing brood of pets (including a few beehives), and reside in Grafton.

 Aside from my first passion, my family, I also work as a Speech-Language Pathologist at The Learning Center for the Deaf where I work with Deaf/Hard of Hearing children.
-I have been a proud member of the TLC community for nearly 15 years and am fluent in American Sign Language.
+I have been a proud member of the TLC community for over 15 years and am fluent in American Sign Language.
 I am a presenter at state and national conferences on topics related to early intervention and bilingual language development in Deaf children.
-I also work as a freelance ASL-English interpreter.
+I also credentialed as a freelance ASL-English interpreter.

 The first wedding I ever officiated was that of my sister and, right away, I knew it was something I wanted more of.
 Over 400 weddings later, I am honored to be a part of a couple's most important day.
 My passion for performance and creative writing, and my strict sense of responsibility, make me a Justice that couples feel comfortable choosing.
 I take pride in being flexible, respectful, and very easy to talk to.
 I welcome and enjoy the inclusion of children in weddings, despite the sometimes unpredictable (and adorable) results!
 I appreciate weddings of all kinds -- traditional, unconventional, humorous, serious, planned down to the detail, or spur of the moment.
 Anything goes.